FujiwaraChoki/BlxdMoon/README.md

 ## Features

-1. Connection with server (Inside main function)
+1. Connection to a custom-set server
-2. Create a shell function to listen for incoming commands from the server, and iterate over certain options
+2. Receive commands from server, execute them and send back results
 3. Automatically start program, when machine is re-booted
 4. Start/Spawn other programs
 5. Navigate through the file system
-6. Implement Keylogger in our backdoor
+6. Keylogger functionality (in development)

 ## Compilation